brggs/cc-web/src/content/articles/code-and-craft-puzzle-robot/index.md

 Here are a few ideas for a more advanced robot:

 * Chain steps together - one secret action unlocks the next!
 Show the clue for the next step when the first has been solved.
-* Create a problem 2 micro:bits - require the secret action on both at the same time, and use radio to talk to each other!
+* Create a problem with two micro:bits - require the secret action on both at the same time, and use radio to talk to each other!
 * Add extra components to your robot, like LEDs for eyes.
 You could even make this part of the puzzle - press the button when the eyes light up!

 I hope you enjoy making your robots!
 Let me know how you get on, and please share photos of your designs, I'd love to see what you create!